Employees are to arrive on time, unless there is an emergency or other exceptional circumstance. This is expected to be a rare occurrence.

 The only exception to this policy is in the event of an emergency.
 An emergency is defined as a situation that cannot be predicted and involves illness, death, fire, theft, or some other situation on that level of dire need.

-Please note that, even if you provide two weeks’ notice, management reserves the right to deny time-off requests based on workload or the needs of other personnel.
+Please note that, even if you provide two weeks’ notice, management reserves the right to deny time-off requests if other team members have already requested that time off.

 If you are working at least a five-hour day, you are entitled to a paid 15-minute break.
 If you take more than 15 minutes, this time will be unpaid and it must be entered as time off when you enter your hours.

-Time cards must be submitted by Tuesday noon for the previous week.
-If they are not, your payroll may be delayed.
+Your time must be submitted by Tuesday noon for the previous week.
 If you do not meet this deadline, you may have to wait until the following week’s payroll run to receive your paycheck.